Double Duty: 2004

 For the third year in a row and fifth time overall, Robby Gordon attempted "Double Duty."
 On race day, rain delayed the start of the Indy 500 by two hours.
 Gordon started the race as planned.
 On lap 27, the red flag came out for rain, and the race was halted.
 It appeared that the rest of the day would likely be a washout, so Gordon departed for Charlotte.
 After another two hours, the track dried, and the race resumed.
 Jaques Lazier was standing by, and climbed in Gordon's car to drive relief.
 He worked his way up the standings, but dropped out on lap 88 with a broken axle.
-Meanwhile, at Charlotte, Robby Gordon finished 20th, three laps down.
+Meanwhile, at Charlotte, Gordon finished 20th, three laps down.

 On Bump Day (May 23), Tony Stewart created a stir when he made an unexpected visit to the Speedway.
 After finishing third the previous night in the NEXTEL All-Star Challenge, Stewart was seen in the Foyt garages climbing into a car and at one point even donned a driver's suit.
 The car was wheeled to the pits and it appeared Stewart was preparing to take practice laps.
 Members of the media converged, and rumors began buzzing around the track about a possible "Double Duty" attempt.
 Stewart awaited permission from his sponsors to drive the car, but no deal could be arranged.
 A. J. Foyt and Stewart were given the dubious "Jigger Award" for pumping life into an otherwise uneventful day.